Terms & conditions for Hotel accommodation contracts

 2. Reserved rooms are available to the customer starting at 3:00 p.m. on the agreed arrival date.
 The customer does not have the right to earlier availability.

 3. Rooms must be vacated and made available to the hotel no later than 11 a.m. on the agreed departure date.
-After that time, on the grounds of the delayed vacating of the room for use exceeding the contractual time, the hotel may charge 50% of the full accommodation rate (list price) for the additional use of the room until 6:00 p.m., and 100% after 6:00 p.m.
+After that time, on the grounds of the delayed vacating of the room for use exceeding the contractual time, the hotel may charge 50% of the full accommodation rate (daily rate) for the additional use of the room until 6:00 p.m., and 100% after 6:00 p.m.
 Customers can derive no contractual claims from these surcharges.
 The customer is at liberty to show that the claim for usage compensation was not created, or that it was significantly lower.

 VII Liability of the Hotel